How Old Is a Senior-Plus Dog?

-Other concerns for older dogs will sound familiar to anyone who is familiar with the human aging process:
+Other concerns for older dogs will sound familiar to anyone familiar with the human aging process:

 - Immune Functioning – A dog’s ability to fight illness declines with age.

-- Mobility – Joyce says that large-breed dogs are especially prone to joint issues, though small dogs are not completely immune.
+- Mobility – Joyce says that large-breed dogs are especially prone to joint issues, though small dogs are not entirely immune.
 “They are all susceptible to joint degradation, just like people.”

 - Dental Problems – Like humans, gum disease leaves dogs prone to heart problems as well as other issues, like pain when chewing.
 “Dental disease is ubiquitous in small-breed dogs,” cautions Joyce, who adds that larger dogs are also at risk.